 Judge dismisses Drake's lawsuit against UMG over Kendrick Lamar diss track "Not Like Us"

-A federal judge in New York tossed out a defamation lawsuit that Drake brought against Universal Music Group on Thursday, ruling that lyrics branding the superstar as a pedophile in Kendrick Lamar's Grammy-winning dis track "Not Like Us" were opinion.
+A federal judge in New York tossed out a defamation lawsuit that Drake brought against Universal Music Group, ruling that lyrics branding the superstar as a pedophile in Kendrick Lamar's Grammy-winning diss track "Not Like Us" were opinion.

 Filed in January, the lawsuit alleged that UMG published and promoted "Not Like Us" even though it included false pedophilia allegations against Drake and suggested listeners should resort to vigilante justice.